mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 * In America I think they unironically engineered citizens to love Europe, and I think, unfortunately, it took real strong hold in white women.
 This was around the time Humanity was learning about propoganda and it's success.

 ## Devil's Chess Game One Liners:
-* We obviously have both the knowledge to understand the model and the technology to try usurption of basic principles.
-But in knowing the knowledge we would also know it's not possible.
-That the perpetual motion machine in both economic and finance were doomed to fail.

-* The economic bomb is the biggest puzzle piece but is very small compared to the actual puzzle

-* You can see the Devil appointing the next horn based on the way the occult move.
-  * Why did Trump and The Israeli Prime Minister go to the same private college?
-  * Why did Trump have a failed Insurrection just like Hitler?
-    * Learn more about Napolean.
-Did he also have this?

 * The Devil loves all his chess games.
 God hates each game but plays because he loves us.

 ## Life, Death, And Sin One Liners:
-* The Material hard line probem can be solved by a finite solution.
-The infinite problem can only be solved with a spiritual solution.
 * Post-Sin there can be a lack of Demand for certain Supplies.
 Pollution may need cleaning but no ones to clean it.
 * When someone sets up a demand filter that is faulty then they have rejected the truth and good.
 Only accepting Jesus will cleanse you of sin.
 "I am the light of this world" "I am the truth"
 * If we did not sin eternal life would be a utopia.
 But we do sin so eternal life is a living hell.
 * Death is a gift from God.
 Living forever would be hell.